 The material has been welded satisfactorily in the solution annealed condition.
 Direct ageing of weldments on annealed base metal is possible, but hardness throughout the weld is not uniform and fatigue performances might be decreased.
 The optimum combination of properties is obtained by solution annealing and cold treating the weldment and then aging.

-MLX® and Marval® are registered trademarks of Aubert & Duval Custom465® is a registered trademark of Carpenter Technology
+MLX® and MARVAL® are registered trademarks of Aubert & Duval Custom465® and Aermet® are registered trademarks of Carpenter Technology

-APPLICATION IN MOTORSPORT AND CONSUMER GOODS
+APPLICATIONS IN MOTORSPORT & CONSUMER GOODS

 SHAFTS AND FASTENING SYSTEMS IN MOTORSPORT